thoughtbot/ruby-science/book/solutions/use_class_as_factory.md

 These factory classes are repetitive and don't pull their weight.
 We can rip two of these classes out by using the actual summarizer class as the factory instance.
-First, let's rename the `build` method to `new` to follow the Ruby
+First, let's rename the `build` method to `new`, to follow the Ruby
 convention:

 ``` ruby